Bateson History, Family Crest & Coats of Arms

 - Evelyn Bateson, aged 3, who landed in America from So.
 Shields, England, in 1908

-- Frank Bateson, aged 0, who emigrated to the United States from Keighley, England, in 1909
+- Frank Bateson, aged 0, who immigrated to the United States from Keighley, England, in 1909

-- George Harold Bateson, aged 30, who emigrated to the United States from Colwyn Bay, Wales, in 1911
+- George Harold Bateson, aged 30, who immigrated to the United States from Colwyn Bay, Wales, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)